 What Is A Power Catamaran?

 A power catamaran is a boat with two hulls vs. one hull.
-These two hulls called sponsons are connected with a center deck to form the bottom of the boat.
-Then a topside is installed and the interior functions like any other boat you have seen on the market only with more space for the family and all of your gear.
+These two hulls, called sponsons, are connected with a center deck to form the bottom of the boat.
+Then a topside is installed, and the interior cabin functions like any other boat you have seen on the market, only with more space for the family and all of your gear.

-In the United States, power catamarans are not as well known as their monohull competitors, but when it comes to blending family fun with the ability to fish you will find there is no better option on the market.
+In the United States, power catamarans are not as well known as their monohull competitors (most famously, the Boston Whaler), but when it comes to blending family fun with the ability to fish, you will find there is no better option on the market.

 What Do Most Family Fun Boaters Who Also Want To Fish Look For In A Boat?

 This is where things get really fun.
 You see with a family of four plus a dog, our boat has to be good at everything.
 It has to be simple to operate, it needs to be versatile to handle family time and also fishing trips, but beyond all else, it absolutely must meet two sets if criteria.

 If a boat is not comfortable for the whole family, the number of days you get to have fun on the water is limited.
 Lounge seats are a must, but having adequate storage space in your cockpit gives your family room to play.

 Safety is pretty obvious for a family, especially with smaller kids.
 If you do not feel safe operating your boat with your family on board, then you clearly have the wrong cruiser.